dj0abr/pylonmonitor/README.md

 see file: autostart.txt

 ## Using the pylontech battery monitor:
-1. via Web interface: open the IP of the Raspberry PI in the browser
+1. via Web interface: open the IP of the Raspberry PI in the browser<br>
 2. via MQTT: configure the IP address of the MQTT broker in file: mqttthread.h.
 The topic name can be configure in readbatt.h.
 These settings will be done via webinterface in a later version of this software.
 This MQTT client does not use password or authentication.
 If your MQTT broker requires it, you need to add it to this code.